-The University of Washington (UW) is accredited by the Northwest Commission on Colleges and Universities, and is a member of the Association of American Universities.
-The UW School of Nursing offers five degree programs—the BSN, MN, MS, DNP and PhD - as well as a fast-track graduate entry program, ABSN, and a Graduate Certificate Program approved by the UW Graduate School through a regular review and GCP self study process.
-The BSN, MN and MS programs are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The University of Washington (UW) is accredited by the Northwest Commission on Colleges and Universities and is a member of the Association of American Universities.
+The UW School of Nursing offers five-degree programs—the BSN, MN, MS, DNP, and Ph.D.—as well as a fast-track bachelor’s program, ABSN, and a Graduate Certificate Program approved by the UW Graduate School through a regular review and GCP self-study process.
+The baccalaureate degree in nursing, master’s degree in nursing, Doctor of Nursing Practice, and post-graduate APRN certificate programs at the University of Washington are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 In addition to NWCCU and CCNE accreditation, the Nurse-Midwifery DNP and Graduate Certificate programs are fully accredited by the Accreditation Commission for Midwifery Education (formerly ACNM Division of Accreditation).

 The Pediatric Nurse Practitioner DNP tracks are approved/recognized by the Pediatric Nursing Certification Board (PNCB).

 UW Seattle campus